CM Ranch and Simpson Lake Cabins: Description

 The CM Ranch is an extensive complex of log buildings, usually built on stone foundations.
 A complex of guest cabins surrounds the core of the ranch.
 The dining hall is the main building.
 Nearby is an office cabin, bunkhouses and an employee dormitory.
 Livestock are accommodated by a barn and corral.
 The recreation hall is a converted cabin with activity and quiet space.
 Larger cabins served as residences for long-term guests and the owners.

 Simpson Lake Cabins

-The Simpson Lake Cabins are located in the present-day Fitzpatrick Wilderness in Shoshone National Forest on Simspon Lake.
+The Simpson Lake Cabins are located in the present-day Fitzpatrick Wilderness in Shoshone National Forest on Simpson Lake.
 Access is by horseback.
 Before its purchase it was known as the Three Waters Hunting and Fishing Camp, built in 1928 by Nobe Harrison, Earl Nichols and Les Wright for touring hunters.
 The venture did not prosper and in 1931 they sold the camp to Moore.
 The camp was operated as a branch of the CM Ranch until 1997, when the CM was sold to new owners and the camp reverted to Shoshone National Forest.